Braganza Ghats

-Braganza Ghats are a stretch of hill section at the Karnataka – Goa border.
+Braganza Ghats are a stretch of hill section in the Western Ghats alias Sahyadri Range at the Karnataka – Goa border.
 This 26 km ghat section rail road connects coastal Goa to the hinterlands of Karnataka and other parts.
 It has three stations en route in the ghats – Caranzol, Doodhsagar and Sonaulim.

 Location

 The Braganza Ghat section is located on the Karnataka-Goa border in the Western Ghats.
 It starts from Castle rock in Karnataka and ends up at Kulem in Goa.
 Prior to the Konkan Railways this was the only way one could have reached Goa via rail.

 Stations

 The 26 km section of ghats starts at Castle Rock in Karnataka and ends at Kulem in Goa and has 3 stations en route - Caranzol, Doodhsagar and Sonalium.

 Both the uphill as well as the downhill trains have commercial halts at Castle Rock and Kulem which also serve as the stations for attachment and detachment of brakes.
 But, the trains do not have commercial halts at the three en route stations.

 While descending the ghats, a train - whether passenger or freight - has to stop at all the 3 stations for mandatory brake tests; whereas, the uphill trains are not required to halt unless there is a crossing.